harsh-space/harsh-space/README.md

 const harsh = {
     education: "Third-year B.Tech in Computer Science",
     passion: "Building cool stuff with code",
-    currentProject: "Code Reviewer - Smart code review platform (Coming Soon!)",
+    currentProject: "can't stick to one!",
     motto: "Learning, experimenting, and creating"
 };
 ```

 > 💡 I love exploring new frameworks, building side projects, and turning creative ideas into reality.
-Currently working on **Code Reviewer**, a smart platform inspired by Cursor that focuses solely on efficient and insightful code reviews.
+Currently upskilling and working on multiple side projects to feed my curiosity.

 ## 🛠️ Tech Stack & Tools